A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Computation

 A complex DL model requires high demand for memory and CPUs/GPUs.
-It is difficult to apply to real-time Metaverse applications and edge devices when the inference speed is slow and high power consumption.
+It is difficult to run real-time Metaverse applications on edge devices when the inference speed of AI model is slow and the computing consumption is high.
 Therefore, it is essential to convert the complex DL model into a lightweight one.
-In fact, lightweight DL models have been successfully implemented in HMDs~\cite{lee2019predicting}, e.g., to predict the torso direction of a user.
-Together with AR, a walk-in-place navigation interface can appear in front of the user to assist the navigation.
-In the food and beverage industry, HMDs that are DL-enabled can provide personalized recommendations to users with regards to the users' preferences~\cite{ahn2015supporting}.
-Furthermore, through AR, more information about the selected item can be displayed in a virtual layout to help the user make informed purchasing decisions~\cite{gutierrez2018phara}.
-It is crucial to reduce the DL models' sizes when services offered at the Metaverse increase and become more complex.
+Lightweight DL models have been successfully implemented in HMDs~\cite{lee2019predicting}, e.g., to predict the FoVs of users.
+Together with AR, a walk-in-place navigation interface can appear in front of the user to assist the navigation in the Metaverse.
+In the food and beverage industry, AI-enabled HMDs can provide personalized AR/VR recommendations to users with regard to the users' preferences~\cite{ahn2015supporting, tan2022towards,zhou2022usst}.
+Furthermore, through AR, non-physical information about the selected 3D objects can be displayed via virtual AR layers that can help users make informed purchasing decisions~\cite{gutierrez2018phara}.
+As edge intelligence is ubiquitous in the Metaverse at mobile edge networks, it is crucial to reduce the DL models' sizes when the number of AI-enabled services increases and AI models become more complex.
 In the following, we discuss selected model compression and acceleration methods.
 The reviewed approaches are summarized in Table~\ref{table:summary2}.